Bosonization in $R$-paraparticle Luttinger models: Introduction

 The paper shall be organized as follows.
-In Sec.~\ref{sec:paraparticles}, we review the $R$-paraparticle formulation and clarify how $R$-parabosons and $R$-parafermions are classified based on their thermodynamics and exclusion statistics.
-We show that $R$-parafermions obey Pauli's exclusion principle or one of its generalizations, prompting us to define $p$-orderedness in the $R$-paraparticle formalism.
-In Sec.~\ref{sec:bosonization}, $R$-parafermionic density wave excitations are shown to be bosonic, independent of the number of degrees of freedom of the $R$-paraparticle, and are completely decoupled to flavor waves.
-However, for systems with two internal degrees of freedom, flavor waves, which are generalizations to spin waves, are bosonic only for specific $R$-parafermion species.
-More importantly, we show that bosonization only applies at low energies for $R$-paraparticles that satisfy Pauli exclusion principle, as $R$-parafermions obeying higher-order exclusion principles generate partition functions that do not match in the $R$-parafermionic and bosonic bases.
-These results point to possible experimental realizations of $R$-paraparticle signatures in one-dimensional systems by searching for signs of flavor-charge separation \cite{Vianez_2022} in the absence of magnon excitations \cite{Fukuhara_2013}, as will be discussed in Sec.~\ref{sec:experiment}.
-Finally, we summarize the contents of this paper and provide possible extensions of this work in Sec.~\ref{sec:conclusion}.
+In Sec.~\ref{sec:paraparticles}, we review the $R$-paraparticle formulation and clarify how $R$ parabosons and $R$ parafermions are classified based on their thermodynamics and exclusion statistics [cf. Fig.~\ref{fig:1}(a)].
+We show that $R$ parafermions obey Pauli's exclusion principle or one of its generalizations, which allows us to define $p$ orderedness in the $R$-paraparticle formalism.
+In Sec.~\ref{sec:bosonization}, we show that all $R$-parafermionic density wave excitations have bosonic properties independent of the number of degrees of freedom of the $R$ paraparticle, and that the density wave operator always commutes with flavor wave operators, which generalizes the spin wave operator.
+However, for systems with two internal degrees of freedom, flavor waves are bosonic only for specific $R$-parafermion species, hence only shows flavor-charge separation in specific cases.
+More importantly, we show that bosonization only applies at low energies for $R$ paraparticles, independent of its exclusion principle, as shown in Fig.~\ref{fig:1}(b).
+We also show that by introducing interaction, the flavor and density waves of bosonizable $R$-parafermion systems obtain different group velocities.
+In Sec.~\ref{sec:experiment}, we make use of these ideas to lay out a possible experimental design for realizations of $R$-paraparticle signatures in 1D systems by searching for signs of flavor-charge separation \cite{Vianez_2022} in the absence of spinon excitations.
+For an ideal underlying system which hosts $R$-paraparticle quasiparticles, we discuss in detail spinor Tonks-Girardeau (TG) gases \cite{Girardeau_1960} and its spin-charge separation behavior, which we summarize in Fig.~\ref{fig:1}(c).
+Briefly, the boson system possesses a dispersion $\epsilon_k = -2t \cos (k)$ that is purely due to its charges, since spin-charge separation in TG gases implies $v_S = 0$ \cite{Fuchs_2005}. $R$-parafermionic excitations can arise from the spinor TG gas system, and in the LM limit, results in both nonzero flavor- and charge-wave velocities.
+In the presence of interaction between $R$ paraparticles, $\epsilon_k$ is altered but $v_S$ remains zero, i.e., the spins remain stationary.
+However for the $R$ parafermions, the flavor and charge velocities become unequal, $v_C \neq v_F$, which becomes a telltale signature of flavor-charge separation.
+Finally, in Sec.~\ref{sec:conclusion}, we summarize the contents of this paper and provide possible extensions of this work.